About agreements

 Tip: Find your agreement on the Commission website

-The Commission has a database of agreements on its website: Find an enterprise agreement.
+The Commission has a database of enterprise agreements on its website: Find an enterprise agreement.

 Video: Understanding agreements